wwarthen/RomWBW/Source/Doc/Applications.md

 # FDISK80

-RomWBW supports disk media with MS-DOS FAT filesystems (see FAT application).
-If you wish to put a FAT filesystem on your media, the FDISK80 application can be used to partition your media which is required in order to add a FAT filesystem.
+`FDISK80` allows you to create and manage traditional partitions on your hard disk media.
+Depending on the hard disk format and features you are using, RomWBW may need hard disk partitions defined.

+Please refer to the $doc_user$ for more information on the use of partitions within RomWBW.
+It is very important to understand that RomWBW slices are completely different from disk partitions.

 This application is provided by John Coffman.
+The primary documentation is in the file "FDisk Manual.pdf" found in the Doc directory of the RomWBW distribution.

 ## Usage